open-telemetry/opentelemetry-collector-contrib/processor/redactionprocessor/README.md

     # allowed_keys list.
 The list of blocked_values is applied regardless.
 If
     # you just want to block values, set this to true.
     allow_all_keys: false
-    # allowed_keys is a list of span attribute keys that are allowed to pass
+    # allowed_keys is a list of span attribute keys that are kept on the span and
-    # through.
+    # processed.
 The list is designed to fail closed.
 If allowed_keys is empty,
     # no span attributes are allowed and all span attributes are removed.
 To
     # allow all keys, set allow_all_keys to true.
-To allow the span attributes
-    # you know are good, add them to the list.
     allowed_keys:
       - description
       - group